Quetzal-framework/quetzal-CRUMBS/_sources/gbif.rst.txt

    * ``test_points.dbf``

-You can then execute this command to retrieve 30 occurrences of *H. binoei* between 1950 and 2022 with a buffer of 2.0km around the bounding box of the sampling points:
+You can then execute this command to retrieve 30 occurrences of *H. binoei* between 1950 and 2022 with a buffer of 2.0 degrees around the bounding box of the sampling points:

 .. code-block:: bash